emqx/blog/en/201911/emqx-rule-engine-series-store-messages-to-mysql-database.md

 ## Introduction of Scenario

-In this scenario, it is required to store the messages that meet the criteria under EMQ X in the MySQL database.
+In this scenario, it is required to store the messages that meet the criteria under EMQX in the MySQL database.
 In order to facilitate subsequent analysis and retrieval, the message content needs to be split for storage.

 **The information reported by the device in this scenario is as follows:**